Training Transitive and Commutative Multimodal Transformers with LoReTTa: Theoretical analysis

 Suppose we have a dataset of the form $(X_1, X_2), (X_2, X_3), \dots, (X_{N-1}, X_N)$, where $X_k$ and $X_l$ are not aligned when $k+1 \neq l$.
 By applying causal modeling to all pairs, we can learn the transition $X_1 \rightarrow X_2 \rightarrow \dots \rightarrow X_{N-1} \rightarrow X_N$.
 Adding our proposed commutative modeling, we get an even stronger bidirectional relation: $X_1 \leftrightarrow X_2 \leftrightarrow \dots \leftrightarrow X_{N-1} \leftrightarrow X_N$.
 Now, let us interpret each modality as a node on a high-dimensional graph.
-This gives us a connected graph (minimum spanning tree) where we can go from one modality to any other modality.
+This gives us a connected graph (minimum spanning tree) where we can walk from one modality to any other modality.
 Thus, given a real data point $x_i$, we can use transitive modeling to sample pseudo data points $x_j$ by transitioning from $x_i$ to $x_j$.
-Having sampled many pairs $(x_i, x_j)$, we obtain a new dataset $(X_i, X_j)$.
+Having sampled many pairs $(x_i, x_j)$, we get a new dataset $(X_i, X_j)$.
 It can be used again in the generative pre-training process to learn the new transition $X_i \leftrightarrow X_j$.
 We apply this idea to all $i$ and $j$.
-In the end, we learn the conditional distribution between all samples and get a fully connected graph.
-This idea holds for more complicated modality combinations as long as there is a connecting modality, i.e., we have a spanning tree (see Figure~\ref{fig:loretta}d).
-We can also sample any missing tuples $(x_k, ..., x_l)$.
-Thus, LoReTTa allows us to approximate any missing distribution $P(X_k, ..., X_l)$ by sampling and training with the missing modality combinations.
+In the end, we learn the conditional distribution between all samples and obtain a fully connected graph.
+This idea holds for more complicated modality combinations as long as there is a bridging modality, i.e., we have a spanning tree (see Figure~\ref{fig:loretta}d).
+We can also sample all missing tuples $(x_k, ..., x_l)$.
+Thus, LoReTTa allows us to approximate any missing joint probability distribution $P(X_k, ..., X_l)$ by sampling and training with the missing modality combinations.

 Ideally, there would be no generalization error after pre-training.
-In practice, however, we would not be able to exactly recover the ground truth of the missing modality if it were available.
+In practice, however, we would not be able to accurately recover the ground truth of the missing modality if it were available.
 For the datasets $(X_1, X_2)$ and $(X_2, X_3)$, the learned generative model $f$ would make the following errors:

 where all $e_{i,j}$ are vector-valued error terms.
-Without loss of generality, we do not track the sign of the error, since we can always write $e_{i,j}' = -1 \cdot e_{i,j}$.
-Assuming, $f$ is differentiable and using the multivariate Taylor expansion, we obtain
+Without loss of generality, we do not keep track of the sign of the error, since we can always write $e_{i,j}' = -1 \cdot e_{i,j}$.
+Assuming that $f$ is differentiable and using the multivariate Taylor expansion, we obtain